SchoolSaint Gianna School of Health Sciences

 You’ll build skills in evaluating, diagnosing, and treating different levels of speech, language, and swallowing difficulties.
 You’ll learn how to provide evidence-based treatment for individuals with communication disorders across the lifespan and develop professional oral and written communication skills.

-Application to the Master of Science in Speech-Language Pathology program is through the Council of Academic Programs in Communication Science and Disorders (CAPCSD).
+Application to the Master of Science in Speech-Language Pathology program is through the Central Application System for CSD.

 You’ll conduct meaningful and relevant research and communicate it professionally — work that will prepare you to develop new insights and make a meaningful impact in the field.